MSILycanthropy/shenron/README.md

 [russh]: https://github.com/Eugeny/russh
 [contribute]: https://github.com/MSILycanthropy/Shenron/contribute

-🐉 Come forth, Shenron!
-Grant my wish — Elegant SSH apps in Rust! 🐉
+🐉 Elegant SSH apps in Rust! 🐉

 SSH is a great platform for building applications that are accessible remotely.